zenml-io/zenml/docs/book/how-to/pipeline-development/trigger-pipelines/use-templates-cli.md

 ```

 {% hint style="warning" %}
-You need to have a **remote stack** active while running this command or specify
+You need to have an active **remote stack** while running this command or you can specify
 one with the `--stack` option.
 {% endhint %}